Where to stay in Belgium

 Grading: The Belgian Tourist Office issues a shield to all approved hotels by which they can be recognised.
 Hotels which display this sign conform to the official standards set by Belgian law which protects the tourist and guarantees certain standards of quality.

-There are ample opportunities to rent furnished villas, flats, rooms, or bungalows for a holiday period.
-There is a particularly wide choice in the Ardennes and on the coast.
-These holiday houses and flats are comfortable and well-equipped.
+Self catering: There are ample opportunities to rent furnished villas or bungalows for a holiday period, with a particularly wide choice available in the Ardennes and on the coast.
 Rental prices are determined by the number of bedrooms, the amenities, the location and the season.
-Many apartments, studios, villas and bungalows, which tend to be clustered along the Flanders coastline, are classified into five categories according to the standard of comfort they offer.
+Properties are classified into five categories according to the standard of comfort they offer.